-Integrating the Projector View to an Audio-Video System
+Integrating the Projector View into an Audio-Video System

-If your event is supported by an audio-video system, company, or vendor (e.g. an "AV Desk", "AV Support Company", "AV switcher"), they simply need to treat the Video Output port of your laptop or desktop computer as an incoming video signal at 1920x1080.
+If your event is supported by an audio-video system, company, or vendor (e.g. an "AV-Desk", "AV Support Company", or "AV switcher"), they simply need to treat the Video Output port of your laptop or desktop computer as an incoming video signal at 1920x1080.
 The audio-video system can then be used to "switch" to the Projector View at any time.

 Opening and Displaying the Projector View